 to further the interest of any party outside IEEE over the interest of IEEE; or

-in a manner that is inconsistent with the purposes or objectives of IEEE, and;
+in a manner that is inconsistent with the purposes or objectives of IEEE; and

-shall use best efforts to ensure that participants of the working group conduct themselves in accordance with applicable policies and procedures including, but not limited to, SASB Bylaws 5.2.1.
+shall use reasonable efforts to ensure that participants of the Working Group conduct themselves in accordance with applicable policies and procedures including, but not limited to, the IEEE-SA Standards Board Bylaws clause on “Participation in IEEE standards development.”
+(See Clause 1.2.)

-The remainder of this clause may be modified to include additional officers and their responsibilities.

 The officers of the Working Group shall manage the day-to-day operations of the Working Group.
 The officers are responsible for implementing the decisions of the Working Group and managing the activities that result from those decisions.

+The remainder of this clause may be modified to include additional officers and their responsibilities.

 3.4.1 Chair

 This clause shall not be modified except to include additional responsibilities.